Skip to main content

 We can’t contact people conceived from your donation directly.
 However, if a person has previously applied for this information when you were anonymous, but you later remove your anonymity, we have a web page where they can check this using a reference number known only to them and us.

 If we are contacted for your details, we will try to let you know before we release your name and address.
-This should give you a chance to talk things through with family and/or friends and get support from our free and confidential support service.
+This should give you a chance to talk things through with family and/or friends and get support.
 It’s important that you keep your address and contact details up to date with us as, if we can’t reach you, we are still legally obliged to release your information.

 Find out more about preparing for possible contact from someone conceived from your donation.